mwinters-stuff/Adafruit-GFX-mbed-fork/README.md

 ## Library fork supporting SSD1306/SH1106 displays on mbed 5/6 RTOS

-Although many newer mbed RTOS chipsets have inbuilt hardware LCD drivers, there's sometimes a need to use a more basic display, such as an OLED or LCD unit.
+TcMenu organisation have also put huge effort into making this library work on many non-Arduino/Real C++ environments such as Pico-SDK and mbed.
+It takes considerable effort to keep this working, please do keep in mind that both Adafruit and TcMenu have spent many hours to bring you this library.

+This library provides support for OLED displays such as SSD1306 and SH1106 devices on both PicoSDK and mbed RTOS.
 This is a fork of the Adafruit_GFX library with changes to run on mbed 5/6 RTOS.
 It is derived from a few sources:

 * Most of the hard work was done by [AdaFruit in the Adafruit_GFX repo](https://github.com/adafruit/Adafruit-GFX-Library)
 * I then combined the latest Adafruit_GFX master with the [work originally done to support SSD1306 on mbed 2](https://os.mbed.com/users/nkhorman/code/Adafruit_GFX/)